k3s-io/docs/docs/storage/storage.md

 This page describes how to set up persistent storage with a local storage provider, or with [Longhorn.](#setting-up-longhorn)

-# What's changed in K3s storage?
+## What's different about K3s storage?

 K3s removes several optional volume plugins and all built-in (sometimes referred to as "in-tree") cloud providers.
 We do this in order to achieve a smaller binary size and to avoid dependence on third-party cloud or data center technologies and services, which may not be available in many K3s use cases.
 We are able to do this because their removal affects neither core Kubernetes functionality nor conformance.